MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0089-referenceableobjectdeletionnotallowed.md

     }
 }
 ```
-In version 3.0 of the extension, Foo_MyPageCustomization has been deleted.
-This is okay, because Foo_MyPageCustomization had previously been marked with `ObsoleteState = Pending` and informing developers to use "Foo_MyOtherPageCustomization" instead.
+In version 3.0 of the extension, `Foo_MyPageCustomization` has been deleted.
+This is okay, because `Foo_MyPageCustomization` previously had been marked with `ObsoleteState = Pending` informing developers to use "Foo_MyOtherPageCustomization" instead.

 ## See Also